Graham Adams

 Graham Adams (1 March 1933 – 14 February 2020) was a football player and football coach.
+During his career as a player, he played for Plymouth Argyle F.C. and Oxford United F.C.

+In September 1961 he was appointed coach of the then amateur club Wycombe Wanderers F.C. - a position he held until the end of the season.
 In 1971, he became the first foreign South Korea national football team assistant coach and technical advisor.(March 1971 ~ February 1972) After his coaching career in South Korea, he was appointed manager of the Montreal Olympique.
 In 1967, he led the Bermuda national football team to a silver medal at the Pan American Games.
 In 1974, he was the head coach for the Quebec Selects in the National Soccer League.

-During his career as a player, he played for the Plymouth Argyle F.C. and Oxford United FC He died on February 14, 2020.
+He died on February 14, 2020.